MogreBindings/MogreBuilder/ReadMe.txt

 2. Compile MogreBuilder by use of file "MogreBuilder.sln".

-3. Enter directory "bin_Debug", open file "GO_example.bat",
+3. Enter directory "bin_Debug", open file "RUN_example.bat",
    and type in your wanted target directory.

 4. Setup the config file if required.
 There is a Default.cfg as an example.